Table of contents

 6.2.3 Total RNA Isolation

-3. Spin3 up to \(600\mu L\) sample through filter cartridge into collection tube
+3. Spin up to 600μL sample through filter cartridge into collection tube

 4. Aspirate flow through